Libby Prison: Prisoner conditions

 It was a beautiful country through which we had just passed, but it had presented no charms to weary eyes that were compelled to view it through a line of hostile bayonets; we felt but little sympathy for the beautiful; on our haggard countenances only this was written: "Give us rest, and food."

 Cavada published his narrative before 1865.
 Former Union prisoners also published memoirs after the surrender at Appomattox in April 1865.
+According to a Southern source printed after the war:

 Such [post-1865] memoirs should be read in context, however.
 After the war, former Union prisoners were not granted pensions unless they had also sustained injuries or suffered from disease during their service.
 To muster support for their plight, the veterans mounted a public-relations campaign that included wildly sensationalistic "recollections" owing much to the dime novels of the "Wild West."
 When the United States government granted universal pensions beginning in 1890, these memoirs virtually disappeared.